Ryan Green

-Ryan Green (born 20 October 1980) is a Welsh footballer who plays as a defender for club Westfields.
+Ryan Green (born 20 October 1980) is a Welsh former footballer who played as a defender.
 He earned two international caps for Wales in 1998, breaking Ryan Giggs's record as their youngest player, a record which has since been surpassed.

 Club career

 Wolverhampton Wanderers

 Green began his career as a trainee with Wolverhampton Wanderers turning professional in October 1997.
 Despite already being a full international, manager Mark McGhee kept him in the reserves.
 His successor Colin Lee needed a replacement for defender Kevin Muscat on 10 November 1998 and gave Green his debut in a 2–1 First Division victory against Sheffield United at Molineux.
 He was praised by local newspaper Express & Star for his performance, and was given an ovation when he was substituted due to injury.
 During his recuperation, Muscat recovered and regained his place in the team.

 Green handed in a transfer request in January 2000, when he was not chosen for an FA Cup game against Sheffield Wednesday, and Lee stated that his preferred right backs were Muscat and Darren Bazeley.
 However, at the start of the 2000–01 season, Bazeley was moved into right midfield and Muscat to left back, giving Green an extended run in the team.
 On 17 October, away to West Bromwich Albion in the Black Country derby, he was sent off in the 40th minute of a 1–0 loss, for two fouls on Jason Roberts in a three-minute space.
 He never started for the team again, and totalled eight starts and four substitute appearances in his time at the club.

 In early 2001, Green handed in another transfer request, and joined Torquay United on loan in March, where Lee was assistant manager.
 He played ten times as they successfully fought off relegation to the Conference, despite scoring an own goal in the final game of the season, a 3–2 win away to Barnet which relegated the hosts.